 We are a department of scholars, composers, and performers, and offer a strong and exciting program to undergraduate liberal arts students.
-We teach music through its interrelated subdisciplines (music history, ethnomusicology, music theory, composition, and performance) within the context of a liberal arts curriculum.
+We teach music through its interrelated sub-disciplines (music history, ethnomusicology, music theory, composition, and performance) within the context of William & Mary's broader liberal arts curriculum.

 Our curriculum is grounded in classical music, world musics, and a full complement of American music (jazz, music and film, popular music, musical theatre, art music).
 The department collectively values the contributions of all musical cultures and styles, and in any given semester offers courses that reflect this diversity.

 The Music Department's distinguished faculty members exemplify the diversity of our program.
 Our academic faculty includes three composer/theorists, two ethnomusicologists, three music historians, and four conductors; many of our faculty members enjoy national and international reputations in their fields.
 They bring fresh insight to the classroom, based on their own research, composition, or performance activities.
 Our applied faculty of some thirty-five musicians teach everything from bassoon to xylophone in both the classical and jazz idioms.
 They include some of the best jazz musicians around and some of the finest classical musicians in the Tidewater area, many of whom perform as principle in their instrument with either the Virginia Symphony or Richmond Symphony.

 We hope our website provides answers to any questions you may have about our department.
 If you have additional questions or would like to make an appointment to visit us, please contact Receptionist/Scheduling Coordinator Olivia Sorensen at [[ocsorensen]] or by phone at (757) 221-2157.